 Petroleum engineers must have a bachelor’s degree in engineering, preferably in petroleum engineering.

 Petroleum engineers must have a bachelor’s degree in engineering, preferably in petroleum engineering.
 However, a bachelor’s degree in mechanical or chemical engineering may also suffice.
 Employers also value work experience, so cooperative education programs, in which students earn academic credit for structured job experience, are valuable as well.

 Students interested in studying petroleum engineering will benefit from taking high school courses in math, such as algebra, trigonometry, and calculus; and in science, such as biology, chemistry, and physics.

 Entry-level petroleum engineering jobs require a bachelor's degree.
 Bachelor's degree programs typically take 4 years and include classroom, laboratory, and field studies in areas such as engineering principles, geology, and thermodynamics.
 Most colleges and universities offer cooperative programs in which students gain practical experience while completing their education.

 Some colleges and universities offer a 5-year program in chemical or mechanical engineering that leads to both a bachelor’s degree and a master's degree.
 Some employers may prefer applicants who have earned a graduate degree.
 A graduate degree also allows an engineer to work as an instructor at some universities or in research and development.

 ABET accredits programs in petroleum engineering.

 Analytical skills.
 Petroleum engineers must be able to assess complex plans for drilling and anticipate possible flaws or complications before the company commits money and people to a project.

 Creativity.
 Petroleum engineers must come up with new ways to extract oil and gas because each new drill site presents challenges.
 They must know how to ask the necessary questions to find possible deposits of oil and gas.

 Math skills.
-Petroleum engineers use the principals of calculus and other advanced topics in math for analysis, design, and troubleshooting in their work.
+Petroleum engineers use the principles of calculus and other advanced topics in math for analysis, design, and troubleshooting in their work.